ahobsonsayers/DockURSim/README.md

 ## A URSim (Universal Robots Simulator) Docker Container with a Browser Accessible Interface

-Runs URSim in a docker container with the Interface that can be accessed via a browser.
+Runs URSim in a docker container with the Polyscope Interface accessible via a browser.

 This is a suitable alternative to using the URSim virtual machine image on windows.